Copyright 2017-9 Graham Berrisford. One of more than 100 papers on the “System Theory” page at http://avancier.website. Last updated 31/10/2019 21:52

 With reference to self-sustaining organisms, Maturana coined the term “autopoiesis”.

-Self-sustaining means the system’s structures perform processes that maintain the system’s structures which perform (and so on).
+Self-sustaining means the system’s processes maintain the structures that perform processes that (and so on).

-This table lists some systems that cannot be changed by the actors who play roles in them.
+Some systems cannot be changed by the actors who play roles in them.

 The variables and rules of this system

 The law of gravity produced by the universe